Extensions Guide

 Schema reference

-Allan variance parameters for tactical/navigation-grade IMUs: bias stability, scale factor error, g-sensitivity, ARW/VRW, temperature sensitivity.
+Allan variance parameters for tactical/navigation-grade IMUs: bias stability, scale factor error, g-sensitivity, ARW/VRW, and temperature sensitivity.
+This guide does not currently have a shipped extension XSD.

 Extension guide